 Monthly Payment Percentages

-- If you do have other monthly payments like auto, credit card, and student loans, lenders will calculate your house payment plus the other monthly payments as a percentage of your gross monthly income.
+- If you do have other monthly payments like auto, credit card, and student loans, lenders will calculate your total DTI by taking your house payment plus the other monthly payments as a percentage of your gross monthly income.
 For example, if your house payment is $1,000 and your auto payment is $500, you have total monthly payments of $1,500.
 This is 37 percent of a gross monthly income of $4,000.
 The rule-of-thumb here is to have total monthly payments that are 35 to 45 percent of your monthly income.

 If your ratios are higher than this please contact us to discuss your situation, as we may still be able to help you.
 Our How Much House Can I Buy calculator is a good tool for you to try, too.